Billcliffe History, Family Crest & Coats of Arms

 Early Origins of the Billcliffe family

 The surname Billcliffe was first found in Yorkshire, where one of the first records of the name was Thomas de Billeclyf who was listed there in 1308.
-Later, John Bilclif was listed in Yorkshire
+Later, John Bilclif was listed in Yorkshire in 1617.

 Important Dates for the Billcliffe family

 This web page shows only a small excerpt of our Billcliffe research.
-Another 469 words (34 lines of text) covering the years 1308, 1500, 1615, 1617, 1668, 1788 and 1793 are included under the topic Early Billcliffe History in all our PDF Extended History products and printed products wherever possible.
+Another 235 words (17 lines of text) covering the years 1308, 1500, 1615, 1617, 1668, 1788 and 1793 are included under the topic Early Billcliffe History in all our PDF Extended History products and printed products wherever possible.

 Billcliffe Spelling Variations

 Billcliffe has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Spelling variants included: Billcliffe, Bilcliffe, Billcliff, Bilcliff, Billeclyf, Bilclif and many more.

 Early Notables of the Billcliffe family (pre 1700)

 More information is included under the topic Early Billcliffe Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Billcliffe family